ss497254/ss497254/README.md

 ## 👨‍💻 About Me

-- 💼 Building and maintaining large-scale production systems
+- 💼 Building and maintaining production-grade systems
 - 🚀 Experience across frontend, backend, and mobile platforms
 - ⚙️ Focused on performance, scalability, and clean architecture
 - 🧠 Deep interest in systems engineering, Linux internals, and hardware-oriented software